Main Downloads License

 Must provide access to all source code changes back to Semantix No, modifications can be "closed" to your own system Yes, all source code of your system must be accessible to everyone

-Can create proprietary applications Yes, no source code needs to be disclosed No, applications are subject to the GPL and all source code must be made available
+Can create proprietary applications Yes, no source code needs to be disclosed Yes, no source code needs to be disclosed

 Support Yes, 12 months of premium technical support (same-workday access via e-mail and instant messaging) None, but can be purchased separately